-Recently, the Bird Watching in the Philippines book was launched at the World Travel Mart in the London, United Kingdom.
-The book aims to invite bird lovers all over the world to come and see the rich diversity of birds in the Philippines.
+Recently, the Bird Watching in the Philippines book was launched at the World Travel Mart in London, United Kingdom.
+The book aims to invite bird lovers worldwide to come and see the rich diversity of birds in the Philippines.

-The British Fair Organizers and Philippine Department of Tourism Secretary Ace Durano are likely to ink a pact to acknowledge the Philippines as the “Country of Honor” at the United Kingdom Bird Fair scheduled in August next year.
+The British Fair Organizers and the Philippine Department of Tourism will ink a pact to acknowledge the Philippines as the “Country of Honor” at the United Kingdom Bird Fair scheduled in August next year.

-The Philippines hosts some 600 exotic bird species and 200 of them are endemic or found only in the Philippines.
+The Philippines hosts 600 exotic bird species, and 200 of them are endemic or found only in the Philippines.
 According to Tourism Secretary Ace Durano, Bird watching could be the “next big tourism draw.”

-The famous book was written by Carlos M. Libosada Jr. and was published by the Philippine Department of Tourism and the Recreational Outdoor Exchange (ROX), Southeast Asia’s biggest outdoor superstore, in cooperation with the Wild Bird Club of the Philippines.
+The famous book was written by Carlos M. Libosada Jr. It was published by the Philippine Department of Tourism and the Recreational Outdoor Exchange (ROX), Southeast Asia’s biggest outdoor superstore, in cooperation with the Wild Bird Club the Philippines.

 - Bangrin Marine Protected Area (Bani, Pangasinan)